11.3. Facilitating Meaningful Comparisons#

 fig.show()

-Given these guidelines, we recommend keeping to position and length for making comparisons.
+Given these guidelines, we recommend sticking to position and length for making comparisons.
 Readers can more accurately judge comparisons based on position or length, rather than angle, area, volume, or color.
 But, if we want to add additional information to a plot, we often use color, symbols, and line styles, in addition to position and length.
 We have shown several examples in this chapter.

 We next turn to the topic of data design and how to reflect the aspects of when, where, and how the data were collected in a visualization.
 This is a subtle but important topic.
 If we ignore the data scope, we can get very misleading plots.

-1
+- 1